Wolox/tech-guides/frontend/docs/seo-guide.md

   _Why:_
   > ALT text attaches a description to your pictures so that they show up in Google and other search engine's image results.
 [Read more...](https://yoast.com/image-seo-alt-tag-and-title-tag-optimization/)

-- You have an **Favicon**.
-This is the icon thet you can see next to the title in the tab of your browser.
+- You have a **Favicon**.
+This is the icon that you can see next to the title in your browser's tab.
 - SVG is the best choice if the image is not a picture, an icon for example.

-Here you can find some image optimazers to help you:
+Here you can find some image optimizers that will help you:

 - [TinyPNG](https://tinypng.com/).
 - [SVGOMG](https://jakearchibald.github.io/svgomg/).

 ### 2.3 Meta-tags

-Meta-tags describe a page's content; they not appear on the page itself, but only in the page's code.
+Meta-tags describe a page's content; they don't appear on the page itself, but only in the page's code.

 #### Meta content type